 "They are Steve's and my decisions, but we look to Julianna to guide us," Moon rebutted to People in January.
 And medical experts who worked with the family supported their decision: One hospice nurse said, "I don't know that it's appropriate for every child, but in this scenario it's very appropriate."
 What hurt the most, Moon says, were judgmental attacks—including the Dear Julianna website, which shows people with neuromuscular disabilities who survived to adulthood—based on a misperception she and her husband had deprived Julianna of medical care.

 CNN explains doctors had told Julianna's parents if she chose the hospital, there was a "reasonable chance" she'd die anyway and that she'd spend her last days mostly sedated and undergoing painful medical procedures.

-Instead, Julianna's final bout was quick, Moon told CNN: "She got sick very suddenly … and was gone in just over 24 [hours].
-We had the things we needed to keep her comfortable.
-She died at home … in my arms."
+Instead, Julianna's final bout was quick, Moon told CNN, and "she died at home … in my arms."
 (This baby who died shortly after birth finished his bucket list before he was born.)